craws/OpenAtlas/config/model/README.md

 system.

-Changes can be made to test different setups, but we strongly advice against implementing changes for productive environments for following reasons:
+Changes can be made to test different setups, but we strongly advice against implementing changes for productive environments because:

-* There will be conflicts with future OpenAtlas updates, especially because this approach is relatively new and will be subject to changes.
+* There may be conflicts with future OpenAtlas versions, especially because this approach is relatively new and will be subject to changes.
-* Currently, there are no checks or validation functions
+* Currently, there are no check or validation functions for the configuration
-* Even if the changes don't break the application, they might cause unwanted side effects in the application, API, presentation sites or similar.
+* Even if changes appear to work, they might cause unwanted side effects in the application, API or presentation sites.

-A much better approach would be to test needed changes and then tell us about it.
-In case we decide to implement suggested changes, it would mitigate the dangers mentioned above.
+A better approach would be to test needed changes and then tell us about it.
+In case we implement suggested changes, it would mitigate the issues mentioned above.

 # Functionality
 With changes in the config files it is possible to:
-* Add, change or remove relations between classes, e.g. make some required
+* Add, change or remove entity classes and their relations
 * Determine modes of linking, e.g. if relations are edited directly at an entity form or via tabs
 * Change display details like labels and the order of shown items, e.g. tabs